PietroMaro/OOP24-Poke-Rogue/README.md

-# Sample Gradle Project
+# PokeRogue

-This is a repository that can be used as a base to develop an OOP project.
+This is the repository of the OOP project PokeRogue.
-The tools seen in the lab are pre-integrated in the build file.